-After the system has had some time to collect data, you should be able to use the Performance Toolkit to monitor Linux systems that have both monitoring data being captured and an entry in the ECONY LIMITYLES file.
-To view that data drill down into many 20 L ± and an entry in the FCONX LINUXUSR file.
-To view that data, drill down into menu 29, L systems. ınux
+After the system has had some time to collect data, you should be able to use the Performance Toolkit to monitor Linux systems that have both monitoring data being captured and an entry in the FCONX LINUXUSR file.
+To view that data, drill down into menu 29, Linux systems.